Brigadier: British tradition

 From 1922 to 1928, the British rank title used was that of colonel-commandant, with one crown and three 'pips', a rank which, although reflecting its modern role in the British Army as a senior colonel rather than a junior general, was not well received and was replaced with brigadier after six years.
 Colonel-commandant was only ever used for officers commanding brigades, depots or training establishments.
 Officers holding equivalent rank in administrative appointments were known as "colonels on the staff", also replaced by brigadier in 1928.
 Colonel-commandants and colonels on the staff wore the same rank badge later adopted by brigadiers.

 Until shortly after World War II, brigadier was an appointment conferred on colonels (as commodore was an appointment conferred on naval captains) rather than a substantive rank.

-In Commonwealth countries, and most Arabic-speaking countries (in which the rank is called amid), the rank insignia comprises a crown (or some other national symbol) with three stars (Note: In Britain, Australia, and many other Commonwealth and ex-Commonwealth countries, these are Order of the Bath stars.), (sometimes called "pips"), which are often arranged in a triangle.
+In Commonwealth countries, and most Arabic-speaking countries (in which the rank is called عميد, ʿamīd), the rank insignia comprises a crown (or some other national symbol) with three stars (Note: In Britain, Australia, and many other Commonwealth and ex-Commonwealth countries, these are Order of the Bath stars.) (sometimes called "pips") which are often arranged in a triangle.
 A brigadier's uniform may also have red gorget patches.
-It is otherwise similar to that of a colonel (colonel's rank insignia have a crown/emblem with two stars/"pips".)
+It is otherwise similar to that of a colonel (a colonel's rank insignia having a crown/emblem with two stars or "pips".)

 The Canadian Army used the rank of brigadier (following British tradition, with identical insignia) until the unification of the Canadian Forces in 1968.
 The rank then became brigadier-general with the insignia of St. Edward's Crown surmounting a crossed sword and baton over one gold maple leaf.